 Aficionados of Charles Dickens will recall that a key character in Barnaby Rudge, which was published in 1841, is a talking raven by the name of Grip.
 Perhaps it is stretching the definition of “overlooked Londoner” to celebrate a bird in this blog, but the story is so peculiar that it has slipped past editorial control.

 In the same letter Dickens paid Grip the tribute of a fine obituary, noting that the raven “behaved throughout with a decent fortitude, equanimity, and self-possession, which cannot be too much admired”.
 There and elsewhere he wondered about the cause of death.
-The chief suspects were a local butcher who had once threatened to poison Grip in retaliation for an attack on his trousers, followed closely by a carpenter who bore a grudge for some tool—a clasp knife or a hammer—he believed the raven had stolen.
+The chief suspects were a local butcher who had once threatened to poison Grip in retaliation for an attack on his trousers, followed closely by a carpenter who bore a grudge for some tool—a clasp knife or a hammer—which he believed the raven had stolen.
 In the end the corpse was removed in a covered basket for a post mortem examination—actually to be stuffed—which cleared the names of the two workmen.
 Death had in fact been brought about either by the lead-based paint the raven had ingested in the garden stable where it lived, or, more prosaically, by ’flu.

 Dickens thought of the death of the raven as a bereavement.
 His wife Catherine was also upset, but the children seemed rather pleased, because, or so their father believed, the bird had pecked their ankles.
 And in case we take the whole melodrama too seriously, we should note that Maclise certainly detected more than a hint of playfulness in his friend’s sombre letter, and that he dashed off a sketch of the ascent to heaven of the dead raven’s soul.